jigx-com/jigx-docs-examples/docs/Jig Types/jig_tabs.md

 ::::VerticalSplit{layout="middle"}
 :::VerticalSplitItem
-::Image[]{src="https://archbee-image-uploads.s3.amazonaws.com/0TQnKgJpsWhT3gQzQOhdY-fMURvK7rblWigmQqdUPWv-20250206-182207.png" signedSrc="https://archbee-image-uploads.s3.amazonaws.com/0TQnKgJpsWhT3gQzQOhdY-fMURvK7rblWigmQqdUPWv-20250206-182207.png" size="66" width="1224" height="2466" position="center" caption="Initial tab specified" alt="Initial tab specified"}
+::Image[]{src="https://archbee-image-uploads.s3.amazonaws.com/0TQnKgJpsWhT3gQzQOhdY-fMURvK7rblWigmQqdUPWv-20250206-182207.png" size="66" position="center" caption="Initial tab specified" alt="Initial tab specified"}
 :::

 :::VerticalSplitItem
 This example demonstrates the `jig.tabs` with the third tab (logs) set as the default (initial) tab displayed when the jig opens.
 The `initialTabId: timelogs` property specifies which tab will be in focus upon opening the jig.
-To specify the default jig use the `jigId` as the `initialTabId`'s value. &#x20;
+To specify the default jig use the `jigId` as the `initialTabId`'s value.

-**Examples:*****
+**Examples:**
-***See the full code sample in <a href="https://github.com/jigx-com/jigx-samples/blob/main/quickstart/jigx-samples/jigs/jig-types/jig-tabs/jig-tabs-intialtabid.jigx" target="_blank">GitHub</a>.
+See the full code sample in [GitHub](https://github.com/jigx-com/jigx-samples/blob/main/quickstart/jigx-samples/jigs/jig-types/jig-tabs/jig-tabs-intialtabid.jigx).

 :::